Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan.md

 <div class="custom-intro">
   <p>
-    As a <a href="https://www.keegantravelingfellowship.org/andrew-blakemore">2026–27 Keegan Traveling Fellow</a>, I’ll spend a year abroad exploring how prosthetics fit into everyday life across different parts of the world.
+    As a <a href="https://www.keegantravelingfellowship.org/andrew-blakemore">2026–27 Keegan Traveling Fellow</a>, I’ll spend a year abroad exploring how prosthetics impact everyday life in communities throughout the world.
   </p>

   <p>
-    Along the way, I’ll connect with engineers, clinicians, and researchers to understand how these technologies are designed; but more importantly, I’ll learn from prosthetic users about how they actually live with them.
-Through photography and storytelling, I’ll document moments of work, creativity, and daily life that often go unseen.
+    Along the way, I’ll connect with engineers, clinicians, and researchers to understand how these technologies are designed and implemented; but more importantly, I’ll learn from prosthetic users about how they actually live with them.
+Through photography and storytelling, I’ll document moments of daily life that often go unseen.
   </p>

   <p>
-    This site is a place to follow each stop of that journey, as I explore how prosthetics shape independence, identity, and connection around the globe.
+    Join me as I explore how prosthetics shape independence, identity, and connection around the globe!
   </p>
 </div>